MetaBarj0/carrier/docker/README.md

 Pretty simple.
 First and mandatory : bootstrap your environment.
-Then, do what you want (create your very own image or appliance, build existing image or appliance...) using scripts under the bin/ directory
+Then, do what you want (create your very own image or appliance, build existing image or appliance...) using scripts under the bin/ directory.

 ## bootstrapping

 The bootstrap process consist in building the bare minimum to continue ti use carrier on your system.
 For more details, take a look at the README.md file located in share/bootstrap directory.

+## managing images

+Once you bootstrapped your system, you can manage each image that exist in the share/images/ directory using the script manage-image in the bin/ directory.

+For instance, to build the vim image, the only thing you need to do is :
+* `./manage-image vim`
+* Wait the image is built with each and every dependent images
+* Enjoy your self-contained vim docker image

 DETAILS:
 ========